microsoft/terraform-provider-azuredevops/docs/contributing.md

 > Note: Running acceptance tests provisions and deletes actual resources in AzDO.
 This can cost money and can be dangerous if you are not running them in isolation!

 The acceptance tests for terraform providers are typically implemented as [Acceptance Tests](https://www.terraform.io/docs/extend/testing/acceptance-tests/index.html).
 Acceptance tests can be invoked by running the following:

+> When generating a new PAT, the acceptance tests require the provisioning of certain resources this token will need to provide permission for creating.
+For simplicity you can authorize the scope of access associated with this token to `Full Access` with a short expiration date.
+For custom defined scope, refer to the [Azure DevOps Provider: Authenticating using the Personal Access Token](../website/docs/guides//authenticating_using_the_personal_access_token.md) document that provides more information on how to configure this correctly.

 ```bash
 # AZDO_ORG_SERVICE_URL will be the URL of the AzDO org that you want to provison
 # resources inside of.